halalboro/fpga-accelerators/README.md

 **Implementation Details -** </br>
-- Xilinx KV260 SOM
+- Xilinx KV260 SOM as the accelerator
-- Host CPU with a GPU (Linux) for training, quantization and compilation
+- Host CPU (Linux) with a GPU for training, quantization and compilation

 **Tools used -** </br>
 - Vitis AI 3.0